Building Multi-Region Databases with DynamoDB Global Tables - Active-Active Replication

 Global Tables uses Last Writer Wins conflict resolution, where the write with the most recent timestamp takes precedence.
 When concurrent writes to the same item occur, implement optimistic locking (conditional writes with version numbers) on the application side to detect conflicts.
 Replication latency between replicas is typically under 1 second but depends on the distance between regions.
 Streams in Global Tables are processed independently at each replica, so designing Lambda triggers for idempotency is critical.
 For a deeper understanding of multi-region design and operations, specialized books (Amazon) are a great resource.

 Replicated writes in Global Tables are charged at the same WCU/WRU rate as regular writes.
 In a two-region configuration, write costs roughly double.
 Data transfer for replication is free.
 Reads are served from the local replica in each region, so no additional read costs are incurred.
 For workloads with few writes and many reads, the cost increase from Global Tables is minimal.
 Configure capacity independently per region and optimize based on traffic patterns.
+There are no table size limits or item count restrictions, but individual items must be 400 KB or less.
+Uneven partition key design can bottleneck replication throughput, so avoiding hot partitions is critical.
+Global secondary indexes (GSIs) are also replicated across regions, so GSI write costs are incurred in each region.

 Summary

 Global Tables provides active-active multi-region DynamoDB.
 It synchronizes data across regions with replication latency under 1 second and maintains consistency through last-writer-wins conflict resolution.
 Reads are served from local replicas, keeping additional costs minimal, while simultaneously delivering DR capabilities and globally low-latency access.
+Choose Aurora Global Database for relational models and ACID transactions, and Global Tables for key-value active-active configurations.